This article was posted within the following categories:

 Also present at the event were our in-house marketing team and The EWord; a digital marketing company who collectively photographed and filmed the event.
 Afterwards the majority of our speakers were more than happy to speak to the camera regarding how they felt the event had gone, as well as to conclude that they would be happy to be involved in future events of a similar nature.

 The Networking portion of the event concluded a successful morning, by allowing recruiters and potential candidates to have one-on-one time to get to know each other better.
 During this final portion of the morning all members of the event were able to talk in a friendly and comfortable setting, and to exchange contact information with ease.
 There were light refreshments on-hand and a positive experience was reported by the majority of attendees.

 The Get Into Work Seminar marked an original and innovative way to connect candidates with recruiters and vice versa.
 The understanding in the non-medical job market industry is that GoToJobBoard is becoming known to go the extra mile to break down barriers and to connect job seekers with employers.
 The staff at GoToJobBoard would like to thank Alison Broadhurst, Clare Cliff, Liz Rhodes and Susan Robinson from Home Instead Senior Care, as well as Nardia Lloyd-Ashton from Skills for Care, and all the staff at Rise Manchester.

-Look out in December for our next seminar!
+Look out for our next seminar!

 Written by Laura Tomlinson, Marketing Assistant at GoToJobBoard.